National Pollinator Week taking over Fox Cities

 APPLETON, Wis.
-(WFRV) – This week is National Pollinator Week, which is devoted to protecting insects and birds that are vital to our food supply.
+(WFRV) – This week is National Pollinator Week, which is devoted to protecting insects and birds that are vital to the food supply.

 Local organizations such as the Butterfly Gardens of Wisconsin will be hosting educational programs for the community.